 Fusio provides an api test case wherewith you can test every endpoint response without setting up a local web server.

 Basically with Fusio you only have to define the schema (request/response) of your API endpoints and implement the business logic.
 All other aspects are covered by Fusio.

-be deployed with the following command:
+This file can be deployed with the following command:

 php bin/fusio deploy

 The action of each route contains the source which handles the business logic.

 This can be i.e. a simple php file, php class or a url.
 More information in the